simianarmy/dotnet-nrules-demo/README.md

-# README.md
+# README

-A small project demonstrating a use case for the NRules rules engine in C#.
+A small project demonstrating a use case for the [NRules](https://nrules.net) rules engine in C#.

 - Demonstrates use of the Fluent DSL for rule definitions